dxdisrupt/rocket/Readme.md

 ## Flashing the relayWidget Sketch ##

-<span style="color: #090; font-weight: bold">If your spark core is already programmed with the relayWidget Sketch, you can skip this step</span>
+### <span style="color: #090; font-weight: bold">If your spark core is already programmed with the relayWidget Sketch, you can skip this step</span> ###

 <span style="color: #900; font-weight: bold">If your Spark Core has not been "claimed", you need to do that first.</span>

-<span style="color: #900; font-weight: bold">If the Spark Core you want to program has already been claimed by another account, you will have to have that account owner remove the core before you can claim it:</span>
+<span style="color: #900; font-weight: bold">If the Spark Core you want to claim has already been claimed by another account, you will have to have that account owner remove the core before you can claim it:</span>

 `spark core remove <core name / core id>`